Nine justices comprise the U.S. Supreme Court, one chief justice and eight associate justices.

 Born in Sacramento, California; attended Harvard Law School; practiced law privately from 1961-1975; was a professor of at the McGeorge School of Law, University of the Pacific from 1963-1975; appointed to the U.S. Court of Appeals for the Ninth Circuit in 1975; has a wife, Mary Davis, and three children.

-Clarence Thomas Nominated by President George H.W.
-Bush.
+Nominated to the Supreme Court by President George H.W.
+Bush

 October 23, 1991 - Sworn into office.